What if I have modified food preferences not related to a medical need?

 What if I am allergic or intolerant to a certain food?

 If you have a food allergy or intolerance, please fill out the Dietary Modification Verification form and return it to the Counseling Center and Disability Services office.
 After verification of your medical need by Disability Services, you will meet with a Dining Services registered dietitian for a consultation and explanation of resources available.
+Registered dietitians are available to meet with any student with a Dining Plan.
 The Dining Services staff is also trained on safe food handling practices that prevent cross contamination and is available for questions to assist in food selection.